fwmarkcheung/camunda-animal-adoption/README.md

 1. Ensure the Camunda cluster is created and running healthy
 2. Start the Docker Desktop
-3. Run docker-compose up
+3. Run docker-compose up -d

-Once the web app is started, it will deploy the process model (stored in the file: ***src/resources/pick-an-animal.bpmn***) to the Camunda cluster (connection properties were configured in the application.properties) and start a process instance automatically.
+Once the web app is started, it will deploy the process model [pick-an-animal.bpmn](src/resources/pick-an-animal.bpmn)  to the Camunda cluster (connection properties were configured in the application.properties) and start a process instance automatically.

 The process id is printed out in the app console.

 A user can then assign the process to him/herself and select a pet to adopt.
 The application will make an API call to get a random photo of the pet selected and store the selection as a record to the DB.

-The record id is returned to the process as shown in attached screenshot: ***screenShotShowingUserRecord.jpg***
+The record id is returned to the process as shown in attached [screenshot]: (screenShotShowingUserRecord.jpg)

 User can retrieve the pet photo using the ID